High-Speed Internet Services

 Universal availability

-Federal policymakers should implement an aggressive national high-speed internet deployment strategy that includes specific targets in terms of penetration, coverage, and usage.
+Federal policymakers should implement a robust national high-speed internet deployment strategy.
+It should include specific targets in terms of reach, coverage, and usage.
 States and localities should pursue a complementary strategy, particularly in areas where national strategies leave gaps.
-Because the financial means of communities varies significantly, to the extent feasible, priority should be given to those communities with the fewest resources.
+Because the financial means of communities vary significantly, to the extent feasible, priority should be given to those communities with the fewest resources.

 Affordability

-Policymakers should increase subsidies for households with low and moderate incomes to ensure affordability for all (see also Affordability).
+Policymakers should increase subsidies for households with low and moderate incomes to ensure affordability for all.

 Internet providers should be encouraged to provide access to free or discounted devices and internet service for underserved populations, including older adults.